ulfricarchive/LEGACY-lighter/CONTRIBUTING.md

 PaperMC has a very lenient policy towards PRs, but would prefer that you try and adhere to the following guidelines.

 ## Understanding Patches
-Patches to Paper are very simple, but center around the directories 'Paper-API' and 'Paper-Server'
+Patches to Paper are very simple, but center around the directories 'Lighter-API' and 'Lighter-Server'

 Assuming you already have forked the repository:

 1. Pull the latest changes from the main repository
 2. Type `./paper patch` in git bash to apply the changes from upstream
-3. cd into `Paper-Server` for server changes, and `Paper-API` for API changes
+3. cd into `Lighter-Server` for server changes, and `Lighter-API` for API changes

 These directories aren't git repositories in the traditional sense:

-- Every single commit in Paper-Server/API is a patch.
+- Every single commit in Lighter-Server/API is a patch.
 - 'origin/master' points to a directory similar to Paper-Server/API but for Paper
 - Typing `git status` should show that we are 10 or 11 commits ahead of master, meaning we have 10 or 11 patches that Paper and Spigot don't
   - If it says something like `212 commits ahead, 207 commits behind`, then type `git fetch` to update spigot/paper